Earl Stone is a 90-year-old divorcee.

 That was my concern when I asked my Australian analyst his opinion on the Aussie banks that I was investing in some time ago.
 In case you hadn’t noticed, Sydney and Melbourne home prices have been high — potentially too high.

 ‘I wouldn’t worry, Simon,’ he said.
 ‘I know a lot of guys paying decent mortgages.
-They’re migrants like me, working two or three jobs.
+They’re immigrants like me, working two or three jobs.
 The bank is always going to get its money.’

 The bank always gets paid…